DLavigneGH/dlavigne.github.io/wadtrackerlight/README.md

 ## Requirements

-This was made with python "3.13" and EXE comes with all dependencies.
+This was made with python "3.13" but the EXE should come with all dependencies.
+You will need Chrome for the Selenium part.

 ## Installation

-Download the wadrandomizer.exe file and launch it.
+Download the WADomizer.exe file and launch it.

 ## Usage